 1. Excessive emotional dependence

-There is a thin line between being emotionally dependent on each other and giving complete control of choices to someone else.
+There is a thin line between being emotionally dependent on someone and giving complete control of choices to them.
 “In one of my relationships, I was not even aware of how much my partner was controlling me,” says Nisha.
 “It only struck me when I was out of it.
 During my time with him, it felt all hunky-dory.”

 2. Cheating in a relationship